gunins/functional/readme.md

 ```

 In this example, we read buffer chunk, convert to `utf8` string, convert to UpperCase, and write to destination.
-After pipeline is created, we start stream by calling `.run()`. `run()` return promise.
+After pipeline is created, we start stream by calling `.run()`.
+And `run()` will return promise.

-To compose multiple streams, we can create steps on the fly.
+Stream composition is very simple, you can chain them on the fly.

 ```javascript